epdjsmit/KASM/README.md

 ### Related Projects

-Alot of the scripts and software installed in KASM has come from developing [elrond](https://github.com/ezaspy/elrond).
+A lot of the scripts and software installed in KASM has come from developing [elrond](https://github.com/ezaspy/elrond).
 <br><br><br>

 <!-- PREREQUISITES -->